 We have also learned that some vernal pool species, like wood frogs and blue spotted salamanders, require more than one habitat to complete their life cycle.
 The wood frog needs a vernal pool for breeding, forested wetlands for summer habitat, and well-drained uplands for winter hibernation.
 We suspect that blue spotted salamanders require the same habitat elements.

-What else uses these pools???
+What other animals use vernal pools???

 Vernal pools are important wetland habitat for a variety of species for feeding and resting.